Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 Duration: 5
 1. Now we might want to put some row level security on this dashboard, so that brands can only see data related to the sale of their own products.
 Navigate back to your data page in your Sigma workbook.

 2. On the data page, find the page control we created previously for Product-Brand.
-When we select it the left pannel will show its properties.
+When we select it the left panel will show its properties.
 Find the Control ID and copy the value.
 It should be a value similar to "Product-Brand".

 ![rls1](assets/rowlevelsecurity_1.png)